Once you've configured your Field Flow, your next step will be to configure Artifact Routing.

 Static Artifact Routing

-In some cases, the project an artifact resides in in the source collection can sufficiently determine which project an artifact should be created in in the target collection.
+In some cases, the project an artifact resides in the source collection can sufficiently determine which project an artifact should be created in the target collection.
 In these instances, you can configure what is known as 'static artifact routing' (also known as 'explicit artifact routing').

 Static artifact routes can have one or more source projects, but only a single target project.